AppsFlyer raises $210M for ad attribution and more – TechCrunch

 Kaniel also argued that while he doesn’t see regulations like Europe GDPR and California’s CCPA hindering ad attribution directly, the regulatory environment has justified AppsFlyer’s investment in privacy and security.

 “Even more than just being in compliance, [with AppsFlyer], marketers all of a sudden have full control of their data,” he said.
-“Let’s say on the web, probably your website is sending data and information to partners who don’t need to have access to this ifnormation.
+“Let’s say on the web, probably your website is sending data and information to partners who don’t need to have access to this information.
 The reason is, there’s no logic, there’s a lot of pixels going everywhere, the publishers don’t have control.
 If you use our platform, you have full control, you can configure the exact data points that you’d like to share.”